MD Squared Property Group

-This one is a very popular mistake most property owners make.
 Before finalizing the deal, make sure you do an accurate estimate to make sure you can cover the mortgage in case there are no renters for months.
-It is best to prepare for the worst; in this case, if you are prepared, you won’t be too bothered about foreclosure and bankruptcy.
+It is best to prepare for the worst in this case.
+If you are prepared, you won’t be too bothered about foreclosure and bankruptcy.

 No matter how anxious you may be, even if it is your first time and your first tenant, take the due process and properly screen the tenant.
 Check and crosscheck all your tenant’s credentials.
 One method to acquire the required information from your tenant is through a rental application form.

 After acquiring the needed information and details, you should verify them.
 It is also important you verify their references too; employers, colleagues, and previous landlords.Don’t feel pressured even if the tenant claims he is so eager to make payment and move in.
 Make sure you properly and adequately screen them.